Puerto Rico

 - The crown is a symbol of sovereignty.

-The flag of Puerto Rico consists of five horizontal stripes, three red and two white alternating and superimposed on the stripes an equilateral blue triangle, one of whose sides forms the end of the flag next to the mast.
-The color of the triangle is blue.
-On the triangle is superimposed a white five-pointed star, placed in such a way that one of its points points upwards.
+The flag of Puerto Rico consists of five horizontal stripes: three red and two white, alternating with a blue equilateral triangle on the left side.
+One side of the triangle forms the edge of the flag next to the mast.
+The color of the triangle is blue, and a white five-pointed star is superimposed on it, positioned so that one of its points faces upwards.
+The red stripes symbolize the blood shed by those who fought for freedom, while the white stripes represent the victory, peace, and rights of man that were achieved through that struggle.

 La Borinqueña